 The flexibility present in Integrated Lean (push/pull flexibility) combines methodologies and allows concurrent use of traditional and modern techniques.

 The key to Integrated Lean is providing kanban signals throughout the supply chain by utilising the Internet to communicate instantly from the shop floor.
 Upon product consumption, the modern ERP software communicates material requirements directly with the supplier.

-Integrated Lean extends the boundaries of the production floor to coordinate stock for synchronised single piece flow through the supply chain.
+Integrated Lean extends the boundaries of the production floor to coordinate stock for synchronised single-piece flow through the supply chain.

 Current manufacturing practices have been made cumbersome by the imposition of data recording activities required by manufacturing systems through the release, issuing, and expediting of the infamous work order.

-An Integrated Lean system utilises full containers to signal the completion of product and backflushes the component material within the ERP software.
+An Integrated Lean system utilises full containers to signal the completion of the product and backflushes the component material within the ERP software.

 Additionally, the Integrated Lean system (pull) can work simultaneously and in harmony with your MRP planning (push) to schedule your shop floor bottlenecks so that the bottleneck becomes the heartbeat (pull) for the remainder of the plant.
 Although originally scheduled, the bottleneck may use the Integrated Lean backflush routines as well!

 An ERP software integrated with lean techniques provides a management toolset which allows the end users to achieve profitability for the company by being flexible enough to support both traditional and modern manufacturing methods.